pcmathias/dlmp-data-analysis-with-r/README.md

 1. Course content will be pre-loaded into the RStudio Cloud instance, so we will cover how to access it at the beginning of the course
 2. The content is available at our [github page](https://github.com/pcmathias/dlmp-data-analysis-with-r) and can be downloaded from there as well.
-3. If you have a tablet you may find it useful to bring and use that to act as a second screen: you work on your laptop to complete exercises and use your tablet to review the lesson slides that were just covered.
+3. If you have a tablet you may find it useful to use that as a second screen: you work on your laptop to complete exercises and use your tablet to review the lesson slides that were just covered.
 4. This will be a virtual course.
 Please type questions into the Zoom chat and the instructor and/or a teaching assistant will answer in the chat or open a discussion with the group.

 ## Installing RStudio onto your own computer

 We will be utilizing our cloud based RStudio instance in the workshop.
 However, _in the long term_, you will need R and RStudio installed **on your own computer** in order to work on private data.
 You can find step by step instructions for installing these on macOS ([here](https://www.youtube.com/watch?v=GM88tYlEy_g)) or Windows ([here](https://www.youtube.com/watch?v=JRKmZK5-6aE)).

+For users working with sensitive data within DLMP (e.g. staff and faculty involved with clinical testing), instructions will be provided via email to access a web instance of RStudio that can securely work with sensitive data.

 ## Acknowledgments